CorentinJGosling/MED-ADHD/README.md

-# European ADHD Guidelines Group RCT Dataset Curated at Southampton University (MED-EAGG)
+# European ADHD Guidelines Group RCT Dataset Curated at Southampton University (MED-ADHD)

 ## Description of the database

-The MED-EAGG project is a database of randomized controlled trials (RCTs) in children and adults exploring the efficacy/safety of pharmacological interventions for people with Attention-Deficit/Hyperactivity Disorder (ADHD).
+The MED-ADHD project is a database of randomized controlled trials (RCTs) in children and adults exploring the efficacy/safety of pharmacological interventions for people with Attention-Deficit/Hyperactivity Disorder (ADHD).
 The collection of the data from these RCTS has been performed within the context of a network-meta-analysis [https://www.thelancet.com/journals/lanpsy/article/PIIS2215-0366(18)30269-4/fulltext] led by Prof Samuele Cortese (University of Southampton), on the behalf of the European ADHD Guidelines Group (EAGG).

-## Do you wish to conduct a project using the MED-EAGG dataset?
+## Do you wish to conduct a project using the MED-ADHD dataset?
 Follow these steps:

 1. Carefully check that the goal of your project does not overlap with a project that has already been submitted by another team (https://docs.google.com/spreadsheets/d/1qgxnPo9E77LrsMqH3C6ANb3AoaNmDu5NV76WvtY-a0g/edit#gid=0[https://docs.google.com/spreadsheets/d/1qgxnPo9E77LrsMqH3C6ANb3AoaNmDu5NV76WvtY-a0g/edit#gid=0]).
 If so, feel free to contact them to propose your help.
 2. Read the data dictionary below and record all the variables of interest.